jjarz/ooad-fall-2023/P1_reqs.md

 ## Grading Rubric:
 ### Project 1.1

-**P1.1 is worth 10 points total and is due on Wednesday 8/30 at 8 PM.**
+**P1.1 is worth 10 points total and is due on Friday 9/1 at 8 PM.**

 The submission for 1.1 will be your PDF with each of the six terms, their definitions, and your examples.